-Thailand releases visas on arrival for the citizens of 21 countries, and China is on the list as well.
-So, if you are a Chinese citizen, you should be happy to learn that a trip to Thailand will not compel you to take a trip to an embassy anymore.
+Thailand issues visas on arrival for the citizens of 21 countries, and China is on the list as well.
+So, if you are a Chinese citizen, you should be happy to learn that a trip to Thailand will not force you to take a trip to an embassy anymore.
 Furthermore, you can apply online using the services provided by iVisa.
 An online application is less time-consuming, it is cheap, and it will save you the trouble of standing in line to get your visa when you arrive in Thailand.

 Valid passport – getting a passport should be easy for you, and if you already have one, take a look at its expiry date.
 The passport needs to remain valid for at least another 30 days from your date of arrival in Thailand.

-Return flight ticket – the Thailand visa on arrival allows you to spend only 15 days inside the country.
+Return flight ticket – the Thailand visa on arrival allows you to spend only 15 days in the country.
 The immigration officer will ask you to submit a confirmed return flight ticket within the 15-day period.

 Proof of accommodation – you need to have a hotel reservation or a signed letter from a host that states you have a place to stay while in the country.

 At the same time, once you get to Thailand, the immigration officer will ask the purpose of your visit.
-He just wants to know that you will not spend more than 15 days in Thailand.
+S/he just wants to know that you will not spend more than 15 days in Thailand.

 The cost of your visa application depends on what processing time you choose. iVisa gives you three excellent options: